Jane Trepp

 Jane Trepp (born 13 March 1988) is a retired Estonian swimmer.

 She won a bronze medal in 50 m freestyle at the 2004 European Junior Swimming Championships and a silver medal in 50 m breaststroke at the 2009 European Short Course Swimming Championships.

-She is 34-time long course and 15-time short course Estonian swimming champion.
+She is a 34-time long course and 15-time short course Estonian swimming champion.
 She has broken 28 Estonian records in swimming.

 Personal

 Her sister, Nele, was also a swimmer.

 She studied at Louisiana State University, where she was a member of the swimming and diving team, and graduated in 2011.
 In 2013, she married a fellow LSU athlete and pole vaulter, Kyle Rose.